webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 `;

 export default ({channelId}) => {
-  const [loadChannel, {loading, error, data}] = useLazyQuery(GET_CHANNELS);
+  // Get a channel data by "id" using "GET_CHANNELS" query. const [loadChannel, {loading, error, data}] = useLazyQuery(GET_CHANNELS);

-  useEffect(() => {
+  // Once we have the "channelId", we'll execute the query by passing "channelId" as "id" useEffect(() => {
     loadChannel({variables: {where: {id: channelId}}});
   }, [channelId, loadChannel]);

-  if (!data || loading) {
+  // Show "Activity spinner" if data is loading. if (!data || loading) {
     return (
       <ActivityIndicator